mirage335-colossus/ubiquitous_bash/README.md

 * Each project using ubiquitous_bash should incorporate it statically.
 Dynamic system-wide linking with other projects is STRONGLY discouraged.
 However, projects based upon ubiquitous_bash might be suitable for system-wide installation if designed with this in mind.

+* Anchors pointing at non-existent functions may cause themselves to be executed by the "ubiquitous_bash.sh" script they point to - resulting in an endless loop.
+However, the worst case scenario is generally limited to user log file spam.

 # Copyright
 All content in this folder not owned by other authors is intended to be public domain.
 Other copyright notices may be provided as templates.
 See license.txt for details.